 Childish creates a vibe which is, simply put, special.
 It’s a special project for Childish because he opens up his past, and future to his fans.
 It’s a special project for the fans because we get two sides of Childish.
 On top of that, nineteen incredibly perfect songs that tell the story of Gambino.

 STN MTN: “Fucks Given (ft.
 Nick Banga)”, “No Small Talk (ft.
 Kari Faux, prod.
 Black Party and Kari Faux)”, Move That Dope/Nextel Chirp/ Let Your Hair Blow (ft.
 Young Scooter, prod.
 Zaytoven)” “Chandler Road (1st half prod.
 Tim Suby, 2nd half prod.
 Childish Gambino)”

 Kauai: “Sober”, “Retro (ROUGH)”, “The Palisades (ft.
 Christian Rich)”, “Late Night in Kauai (ft.
 Jaden Smith)”

 All in all, STN MTN/Kauai will always have a super special place in my heart because of what a Childish fan I am, as well as the inspiration I draw from him.
-It opened my mind to a different side of hip-hop and the idea that fitting in the mold is boring…so make music that makes YOU happy.
+It opened my mind to a different side of hip-hop.
+The idea that fitting in the mold is boring…so make music that makes YOU happy.
 Childish changed me with this project, as well as yet again showed the rap game that he’s not a freak, nor a geek, or anyone to mess with.
-For all of this, I give STN MTN/Kauai an insanely solid
+For all of this, I give STN MTN/Kauai an insanely solid:

 I don’t have to explain myself.
 It’s Childish Gambino we’re talking about here…just re-listen to STN MTN/Kauai if you disagree with that number.